Major Payne: Cast

-Filming
+Production

 Major Payne was filmed at the Miller School of Albemarle in Charlottesville, Virginia.

 Reception

 Review aggregator Rotten Tomatoes gave the film an approval rating of 29% based on 14 reviews.
 Kevin Thomas of the Los Angeles Times wrote, "While Major Payne is too predictable for most adults, it's an ideal entertainment for youthful audiences that allows Damon Wayans to be at his best in a dream part."
 Caryn James of The New York Times wrote, "Though the movie is rarely more clever than its title, Mr. Wayans gives the dark cartoonish comedy an irreverent edge."

-Roger Ebert of the Chicago Sun-Times rated it 3/4 stars and called it a smart and funny satire of military films:The key to this kind of comedy is to go all the way with it, and Wayans creates a comic character out of narrowness, obsession, and blind commitment.
+Roger Ebert of the Chicago Sun-Times rated it three out of four stars and called it a smart and funny satire of military films:The key to this kind of comedy is to go all the way with it, and Wayans creates a comic character out of narrowness, obsession, and blind commitment.
 Of course the arc of the storyline is familiar; we know the pretty teacher will soften him, and that he will grow fond of the cadets, and no prizes for guessing who wins the big all-Virginia ROTC [sic] competition...
 Wayans is one of the most talented comic actors around, especially when he lets go and swings for the fences.